dallasread/api-deploy/README.md

 # API Deploy

-API Deploy is a Command Line Tool to publish your Amazon Lambda functions.
-It also exports an SDK to use on the Web & other Node apps (more platforms to come).
+API Deploy is a Command Line Tool to publish your API.
+Currently, AWS Lambda is implemented, with API Gateway on the way.
+You can also export an SDK to use on the Web or Node (more platforms to come).
 Your SDK and Lambdas are both built based your project's `deployfile.js`.

 ## To use API Deploy: